roshanimmanuel792/LikeCircle_v1/README.md

 ---

 <p align="center">
-  Made with ❤️ for anonymous discussions
+  Made with ❤️ for anonymous discussions and Like-Mindedness
 </p>